 1961 - On 31 May South Africa leaves the British Commonwealth and becomes a republic.
 The ANC organises a national strike in protest.
 When the government responds by introducing new and harsher laws, and by mobilising its armed forces to break up the strike, ANC leaders conclude that the time has come for the Congress to move beyond nonviolent protest.

 Slovo assists with the formation of Umkhonto we Sizwe (Spear of the Nation), the ANC's military wing, and becomes one of its leaders.
-On 16 December Umkhonto commences a campaign of sabotage against government and economic installations.
-Over the next two years 200 acts of sabotage will be carried out by Umkhonto, targeting power supplies, pass offices and other government buildings.
+On 16 December Umkhonto commences a campaign of sabotage against power supplies, pass offices, government buildings and other infrastructure targets.
+Over the next two years about 200 acts of sabotage are carried out by Umkhonto.

 The defendants face the death penalty.
 They plead not guilty, arguing that the government is responsible because it forced them into their actions.

 1964 - On 11 June eight of the Rivonia accused, including Mandela and Sisulu, are convicted.
-All eight are sentenced to life imprisonment and sent to Robben Island Prison, a former leper colony 7 km off the coast from Cape Town, becoming a symbol for the struggle of black South Africans and a focus of world attention.
+All eight are sentenced to life imprisonment and sent to Robben Island Prison, a former leper colony 7 km off the coast from Cape Town.
+The eight, and Nelson Mandela in particular, become a symbol for the struggle of black South Africans and a focus of world attention.

 However, despite growing international criticism of the apartheid regime, foreign investment continues to pour into the country and immigration rises.

-On instructions from the SACP and ANC Slovo stays in exile.
+Slovo is instructed by the South African Communist Party and the ANC to stay in exile.
 For the next 27 years he campaigns to raise international awareness of the situation in South Africa, working from bases in London, Angola, Zambia, and Mozambique.

 1966 - He completes a masters degree in law at the London School of Economics.